 Errors, complications, and contraindications in cosmetic laser services can be dangerous and cause irreversible damage to our most visible features.
 "If you have a problem, it could be a problem that no money can fix," Probst said.
 People considering a cosmetic procedure should choose a facility based on reputation, experience, and specialty, he said.
 But finding the right provider can be challenging.

 Americans spend nearly $17 billion annually on voluntary cosmetic procedures.

 Surgeons charged an average of $7,448 for a face-lift, $5,992 for a tummy tuck, and $5,125 for nose shaping.
 And that doesn't include fees charged by the facility and other providers, such as an anesthesiologist.
 Cosmetic laser services can also vary greatly in price.

 It's a lucrative business that can attract some unsavory characters, since providers do not need to go through insurance companies to get paid.
-That can leave patients and clients vulnerable to under-qualified providers, said Dr. Probst.
+That can leave clients vulnerable to under-qualified, unskilled providers like rogue nurses or laymen, said Dr. Probst.
 "The consumer has to be vigilant — we've all heard the horror stories," Probst said.

 In 2015, a Philadelphia musical artist known as "Black Madam" was convicted of third-degree murder after the illegal silicone butt injections she advertised online killed a Londoner.
 And a few years ago, a Miami woman who had posed as a doctor was sentenced to 10 years in prison for injecting cement, Fix-a-Flat tire repair sealant, and other hazardous materials into patients seeking buttocks enhancements.